bunkahle/PILasOPENCV/README.md

     import PILasOPENCV as ImageFilter
     import PILasOPENCV as ImageChops
     import PILasOPENCV as ImageFont
+    import PILasOPENCV as ImageGrab

-The PIL classes ImageEnhance, ImageFile, ImageFileIO, ImageGrab, ImageMath, ImageOps, ImagePath, ImageQt, ImageSequence, ImageStat, ImageTk, ImageWin, ImageGL have not been implemented.
+The PIL classes ImageEnhance, ImageFile, ImageFileIO, ImageMath, ImageOps, ImagePath, ImageQt, ImageSequence, ImageStat, ImageTk, ImageWin, ImageGL have not been implemented.

 If you want to use the methods getsize and getmask from ImageFont you have to use them differently: